kaveeshHeshan/HCI-Project/README.md

 10.**No searching feature included**.

 So we have come up with a better design by answering the above mentioned issues using some modern technology and knowledge.
 This project is for that.
 Thank you.

+## I have used the following fonts

+1. For main topics :- Edwardian Script ITC
+2. For paragraphs :- Nunito